leilaouahrani/Arabic-Short-Answer-Grader-For-VLE/README.md

 * Please see here for more information about : Moodle-Short Answer Question Type : https://docs.moodle.org/37/en/Short-Answer_question_type
+* Please see here for a Moodle Question-Type Template https://github.com/jamiepratt/moodle-qtype_TEMPLATE
 =====
 2.b.
 Grader code on Distant server /